 HDPE (High-density polyethylene) plastics are also common.
 They’re used to make milk jugs, shampoo bottles, cleaning product containers, and detergent bottles, to name a few.
 These plastics are also widely recyclable in most areas.

 For lotion bottles and other toiletry items with pumps, empty the contents, discard the pump, and recycle the bottle.
-For no-pump containers, simply empty the contents, re-screw the cap to keep it all together, and recycle.
+For no-pump containers, empty the contents, re-screw the cap to keep it together, and recycle.

-While most people believe that every drop of liquid must be washed out for the item to be accepted by a recycling facility, this is a myth.
+While most people believe every drop of liquid must be washed out for the item to be accepted by a recycling facility, this is a myth.

 Some products that can be made from recycled HDPE include crates, film plastic, floor tiles, gardening tools, other non-food bottles, and even recycling bins!